vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 ## components

+Controls `vuepress-plugin-components`, providing a set of components for Markdown.

-Register components which can be used in Markdown files, available component names are:
+Available component which can be used in markdown files are:

 - `"Badge"`
 - `"BiliBili"`